Pier-LucPicard/U-Compiler/README.md

-# U-Compiler
+# Us-Compiler
-A compiler for the U language to the Web Assembly language
+A compiler for the Us language to the Web Assembly language

+## Toolchain
+- Bash
+- Flex/Bison
+- Javascript
+- C
+- Make